The Call of Hiroshima: Then and Now

 Finding Peace Within: Resilience, Illness, and the Strength to Witness

-While my career in human rights and conflict resolution gave me insights into resilience, living with illness has unveiled a deeper truth: peace begins from within.
+While my career in human rights and conflict resolution gave me insights into resilience, living with terminal illness has unveiled a deeper truth: peace begins from within.
 It radiates outward, shaping how we meet life’s deepest challenges.
-Strength, I’ve learned, comes not just from action, but from the stillness required to bear witness, to hold suffering with compassion, and to nurture hope.
+Strength, I’ve learned, comes not just from action, but also from the stillness required to bear witness, to hold suffering with compassion, and to nurture hope.

 True peace is a shared human journey.
 It’s found in small, deliberate acts—offering kindness, listening with empathy, advocating for the marginalized, or choosing hope when despair beckons.
 These gestures, like the cranes folded in Hiroshima, weave together something larger—transforming suffering into connection.